buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcWall.md

 ### Material Layer Set Usage

-The material of IfcWall can be defined by IfcMaterialLayerSetUsage and attached by IfcRelAssociatesMaterial.RelatingMaterial.
-It is accessible by the inverse HasAssociations relationship.
- Multi-layer walls can be represented by referring to several IfcMaterialLayer's within the IfcMaterialLayerSet that is referenced from the
- IfcMaterialLayerSetUsage.

-When assigning an
-IfcMaterialLayerSetUsage to IfcWall it shall imply that the IfcWallType should have a unique
- IfcMaterialLayerSet, that is referenced by IfcMaterialLayerSetUsage assigned to all occurrences of this IfcWallType.
+Figure 277 illustrates assignment of _IfcMaterialLayerSetUsage_ and _IfcMaterialLayerSet_ to the _IfcWallType_ and the _IfcWall_ occurrence.

 ![Material layer set and usage](../../../../figures/ifcwall_materialusage-01.png)

 Figure 277 — Wall Standard Object Typing

-> EXAMPLE  Figure 277 illustrates assignment of IfcMaterialLayerSetUsage and IfcMaterialLayerSet to the wall type and the wall occurrence.

-Figure 278 illustrates material layer usage, where the following conventions shall be met:
+Figure 278 illustrates material layer usage, where:

 * The reference coordinate system is the local coordinate system established by the ObjectPlacement of the IfcWall.
-* The reference axis is the axis defined by the IfcShapeRepresentation with RepresentationType='Axis' as one of the Representation.Representations of the IfcWall.
+* The reference axis is the axis defined by the IfcShapeRepresentation with RepresentationType='Axis' as one of the wall's representations.
 * The IfcMaterialLayerSetUsage.OffsetFromReferenceLine is given as a distance from this axis.
 * The IfcMaterialLayerSetUsage.OffsetFromReferenceLine is the distance parallel to the reference axis and always within the base
 (XY) plane of the reference coordinate system.
 A positive value of IfcMaterialLayerSetUsage.OffsetFromReferenceLine would